 Kubo's not above drawing chapter covers that give Ship Tease between Orihime and Rukia.
 Orihime also receives a great deal of (unwanted) attention from Chizuru, and her relationship with Tatsuki has shades of Romantic Two-Girl Friendship at times.

-When Tatsuki meets Rangiku Matsumoto, Tatsuki wonders how Ichigo knows "such a hot babe" and why Ichigo didn't introduce them sooner.
+When Tatsuki meets Rangiku Matsumoto, Tatsuki says she's beautiful, wonders how Ichigo knows "such a hot babe" and why Ichigo didn't introduce them sooner.

 Hinagiku Katsura of Hayate the Combat Butler gets a massive pile of chocolate on Valentine's Day... the day that, in Japan, is set aside for girls to give chocolate to the boys they like.
 Miki remarks that it's because she's so much cooler than the boys in their school, then offers up her own chocolates.